5and5/BO2-Remix/README.md

 * Sliquifier kills till round 255
 * Sliquifier no longer drops extra goo
 * Sliquifier continues to chain while put away
+* Sliquifier goo time reduced from 24 to 20 seconds

 ## Mob of the Dead